-Liposome transfection (i.e. lipofection) is a technique that transfers genetic material into a cell by means of liposomes.
-Liposomes are vesicles that can easily merge with a cell membrane since both are made of a phospholipid bilayer.
-Lipofection generally consists of a positively charged (cationic) lipid to form an aggegate with negatively charged (anionic) genetic material such as DNA or RNA.
+Liposome transfection (i.e. lipofection) is a technique that results in the transfer of genetic material into a cell by means of liposomes.
+Liposomes are vesicles that can easily merge with a cell membrane, as both are made of a phospholipid bilayer.
+Lipofection generally consists of a positively charged (cationic) lipid that forms an aggregate complex with negatively charged (anionic) genetic material such as DNA or RNA.
 The positively charged lipid molecules form strong associations with the negatively charged nucleic acids.
-A net positive charge of the formed aggregrate increases the effectiveness of transfection through the negatively charged phospholipid bilayer.
-This technology is similar to other biochemical procedures that utilize polymers, DEAE dextran, calcium phosphate and electroporation.
+A net positive charge of the formed aggregate increases the effectiveness of transfection through the negatively charged phospholipid bilayer.
+This technology is similar to other biochemical procedures that utilize polymers, DEAE dextran, calcium phosphate, and electroporation.

-Cationic lipids are either “off-the-shelf” products or can be custom-designed in order to deliver DNA and RNA into the target cell, likely choosing positively-charged head groups with the proper hydrocarbon chain.
-The optimal head group controls the interaction between the lipid and the nucleic acid backbone, thus, enabling the condensing of DNA in the nanoparticle.
-This also brings together the nucleic acid with the cell membrane to fuse the liposome to the membrane during endocytosis and bypasses the endosomal pathway, which would lead to degradation of the passenger DNA molecule.
+Cationic lipids are either “off-the-shelf” products or can be custom-designed in order to deliver DNA and RNA into the target cell.
+Specially-designed lipids usually involve choosing positively-charged head groups with a proper hydrocarbon chain for a given experiment.
+The optimal head group controls the interaction between the lipid and the nucleic acid backbone, enabling the agglomeration of DNA in the nanoparticle.
+This also brings together the nucleic acid with the cell membrane to fuse the liposome to the membrane during endocytosis.
+This allows the liposomal complex to bypass the endosomal pathway, which would lead to degradation of the passenger DNA molecule.

 The primary advantage of lipid based transfection reagents is their wide spectrum efficacy.
 Liposomal delivery can be used for transfecting multiple types of nucleic acids across diverse cell types, both in vitro and in vivo.
 They can be easily used for different types of transfection applications, including sequential, transient and reverse transfection.
 Liposomes generate a low toxicity response and are used in live subjects as a delivery vehicle.